 As major Silicon Valley companies, from Apple to Facebook to Salesforce, unveil their new campuses, regional policy and design leaders are examining how the innovation economy makes decisions around form and location for their workplaces.

-SPUR, the Bay Area planning and urban research think tank, recently presented a sneak peek into its upcoming report “Rethinking the Corporate Campus,” due out in April.
+SPUR, the Bay Area planning and urban research think tank, recently released its groundbreaking report “Rethinking the Corporate Campus.”
 The project looks at the evolution of the geography of work and asks, “How does the Silicon Valley economy and culture impact our infrastructure?”

 With the premise that the Bay Area’s immense growth and success is also straining the region, SPUR has three goals with its inquiry: